xieyuheng/inner/langs/asm/old/real-mode.md

      You may know that a Windows (or OS/2, or Linux) DOS box runs in V86 mode, but you may not realize that memory managers such as EMM386 also put the CPU in V86 mode.
 * If you want to start simple, try these tips:
   1. Don't worry about returning to real mode.
-Use the reset button :)
+Use the reset button.
   2. Leave interrupts disabled.
   3. Don't use an LDT.
   4. Put only four descriptors in the GDT: null, code, stack/data, and linear data (base address = 0).